Package org.jivesoftware.smackx.filetransfer

 • **isDone()** - Similar to getProgress() except it returns a _boolean_.
 If the state is rejected, canceled, error, or complete then true will be returned and false otherwise.

-• **getError()** - If there is an error during the file transfer this method will return the type of error that occured.
+• **getError()** - If there is an error during the file transfer this method will return the type of error that occurred.

 Examples